Focus & Approach

 Beyond Vision Applications with Spiking Neural Networks:

 Spiking Neural Networks (SNNs) are one of the emerging technologies providing an energy efficient alternative to traditional neural networks.
 As these are often targeted towards low power edge devices, these models need to be regularly updated as new data is generated, without leaking sensitive data.
 Federated Learning offers a practical solution to train neural networks on edge devices while preserving data privacy.
 We explore state of the art training methods and analyze the advantages of SNNs in a federated setting and study the advantages of SNNs over ANNs.
+Further, we apply SNNs to event-camera datasets and explore the advantage of sparse SNNs for time-series data.

 Figure.
 Schematic diagram of Federated Learning.